For Woodland Indian Artists

 The Woodland Indians use media such as porcupine quills, moose hair, black ash and birch baskets, flat and raised beadwork.
 The Oneida people have their wampum belts, raised beadwork and unique pottery designs; the Menominee have wood carvers and painters who bring out the spirit of the woods they live in; the northern Chippewas have lure carvers and birchbark art.
 These are just a few examples of Woodland Indian art that come together annually at the Woodland Indian Arts & Culture Festival.

-May 17th is the deadline for applicants to get their picture and bio in this year’s program book.
+May 1st is the deadline for applicants to get their picture and bio in next year’s program book.